State space representations of the Roesser type for convolutional layers: General convolutions and examples

 \tikzstyle{block} = [draw, fill=white, rectangle, minimum height=3em, minimum width=6em] \tikzstyle{sum} = [draw, fill=white, circle, node distance=1cm] \tikzstyle{circ} = [draw, fill, circle, minimum size = 0.1cm, inner sep=0pt, node distance=1cm] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}]

 \begin{rem} Representing a convolution in state space requires the choice of a propagation direction for both dimensions.
 Usually, for image inputs we pick the upper left corner as the origin with $i_1=i_2=0$, cmp.
 Fig.~\ref{fig:ss}.
 However, any other corner and corresponding propagation directions can also be chosen to represent the convolution equivalently.
-For recurrent layers (that in general are no FIR filters) the propagation dimension, i.e., time is predefined, and cannot be changed. \end{rem}
+For general state space model layers the propagation dimension, i.e., time is predefined, and cannot be changed. \end{rem}